Hanjin Shipping: History

 Cho Choong Hoon founded the company in November 1945 with a single truck in the port city of Inchon.
 It provided the U.S. Army with the transportation of material to both Korea and Vietnam.
 The company signed a major contract with the US 8th Army in November 1956, and another contract in March 1966, with all of the U.S. armed forces in Vietnam, including the Army, Navy, and Air Force.
 In November 1969, Hanjin made its entry into the containerized shipping business signing a deal with Sea-Land Service, Inc. In September 1970, the company opened its first container yard at the port of Busan.

 The late 1970s saw a major push into the Middle East with contracts signed to Kuwait at the port of Shuwaik (September 1977), Saudi Arabia at the port of Dammam (March 1979), and at the port of Jeddah (May 1980).
 In August 1992, the company started to load and unload cargo at the ports of Long Beach and Seattle with the joint venture Total Terminals International LLC.

-After Hanjin's founder, Cho Choong-hoon, died in 2002, his eldest son, Cho Yang-ho, inherited KAL, when his third son, Cho Soo-ho, was handed Hanjin Shipping.
+After Hanjin's founder, Cho Choong-hoon, died in 2002, his eldest son, Cho Yang-ho, inherited Korean Air (KAL), when his third son, Cho Soo-ho, was handed Hanjin Shipping.
 Cho Soo-ho died from lung cancer in 2006 and his widow, Choi Eun-young, became the chairwoman of Hanjin Shipping in the following year.

 Before the Great Recession, global container shipping rates were rising.
 Hanjin placed orders for 250,000 TEU of new ships from 2008 onwards.
 However, less than two months after placing the new ship orders, the Great Recession started.
 Hanjin reduced its ship orders, but still had seven ships delivered in the period 2010–2013 which doubled company debt to $8Bn.